Adjusted Gross Income (AGI)

 Total Income minus Adjustments (mostly from Section 62) equals Adjusted Gross Income

 You generally want to know your AGI because it often limits other tax benefits you claim (or would like to claim).
-For example, you deduct some miscellaneous itemized deductions only to the extent they exceed two percent of your AGI.
-(See Itemized Deductions.)
+For example, you deduct some miscellaneous itemized deductions only to the extent they exceed two percent of your AGI.3 (See .)

 Above the Line is the Place to Be